-Inflation 2.75% Salary increases 3.25 - 9.00%, average, including inflation Investment rate of return 7.50%, net of pension plan investment expense, including inflation
+Inflation 2.50% Salary increases 3.00 - 8.75%, average, including inflation Investment rate of return 7.25%, net of pension plan investment expense, including inflation Post-retirement benefit increases 1.50% semi-annually

 Post-retirement mortality rates were based on the RP-2000 White Collar Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries' projection scale BB (set forward one year for males) for service requirements and dependent beneficiaries.
 The RP-2000 Disabled Mortality table with future mortality improvement projected to 2025 with Society of Actuaries' projection scale BB (set forward two years for males and four years for females) was used for death after disability retirement.
 Rates of mortality in active service were based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.